nl2992/fourier-option-pricer/README.md

 Monte Carlo is therefore retained here as a baseline for benchmarking and error comparison rather than as the core production method.

+---

-## What is the Characateristic function??
+## What are Characteristic functions?

+Implement the model characteristic function as follows:

 $$
 \varphi_T(u) \;=\; E^{Q}\bigl[\,e^{i\,u\,X_T}\,\bigr],